 New Orleans police: Driver in deadly crash likely impaired

-NEW ORLEANS – A driver who's believed to have been impaired at the time killed two people and injured seven others — most of them riding bikes — on a busy New Orleans thoroughfare Saturday evening, authorities said.
+NEW ORLEANS – Police suspect a driver was impaired when he killed two people and injured seven others, most of them riding bikes, on a busy New Orleans thoroughfare as large crowds gathered in the city for Mardi Gras.

-Police spokesman Andy Cunningham said in statement Sunday morning that officials are waiting for the results of a blood alcohol test but they believe the suspect was impaired at the time.
+Police spokesman Andy Cunningham said in statement Sunday morning that authorities are waiting for the results of a blood alcohol test, but they believe the suspect was impaired at the time of the deadly crash Saturday evening.

 He identified the suspect who was arrested at the scene as 32-year-old Tashonty Toney and said he was the son of a New Orleans police officer.